-When students are absent, it is their responsibility to talk with their teachers to obtain missed assignments.
-Teachers will cooperate with the students in getting their assignments.
+When students are absent, it is the student's responsibility to talk with their teachers to obtain missed assignments. .
 Students should complete missed assignments and turn them in to their teachers.
 Assignments can be requested after three days of absence.
 Students are allowed extra time to complete these assignments equal to the number of days they were absent.